Why Do You Need To Prototype?

 Simulation software is the prototyping tool that exposes you to the theoretical errors and failures you'll find with your designs.
 At this stage, you'll go through numerous iterations.
 To reduce the number, and to save both time and resources, the process is better done by a member with an electrical background.

 After testing and verifying your circuit design, your prototyping process should focus in:

 - Designing your schematics.
 You should choose what components or combinations of components to use for your circuit.
 This will include adding test nodes, selecting input/output ports, looking into datasheets, etc.

 - Designing your PCB.
 After you’re finished with your schematics, you should move your design to your PCB.
 Your PCB design should consider the impedance, volume taken, and cost of creating the circuit board.

-To do the following tasks, you can use EDA software like Allegro, Altium Designer, Mentor series, EAGLE, ZUKEN, and KiCAD.
+To do the following tasks, you'll use a different prototyping tool.
+EDA software like Allegro, Altium Designer, Mentor series, EAGLE, ZUKEN, and KiCAD will be used to configure your circuits.
 The files generated from EDA software vary depending on which software to use.
 We highly recommend using Allegro and Altium Designer for your PCB design.

 Make sure you understand the measurement requirements for manufacturing and assembling your PCB.
 Pay attention to your Stackup design, holes and vias, package types, and impedance control.
 You can learn more about these from our Knowledge Base.